soudev/knowledge.mine/stuff/frontend.javascript.md

 * [Microjs](http://microjs.com/) - Fantastic Micro-Frameworks and Micro-Libraries for Fun and Profit! | [[GiHub] madrobby / microjs.com](https://github.com/madrobby/microjs.com)

+* [Vanilla List: The Vanilla Javascript Repository](http://www.vanillalist.com/) - Coz' sometimes you feel guilty for using jQuery.

 --

 * [[GitHub] angular / zone.js](https://github.com/angular/zone.js) - Implements Zones for JavaScript.
 A Zone is an execution context that persists across async tasks.
 You can think of it as thread-local storage for JavaScript VMs.